Men And Eating Disorders

 The cricketer Freddie Flintoff did a documentary for the BBC on his battles with bulimia.

-I think in a lot of cases when we’re looking at famous faces and celebrities, it is a bit normalised because we’re still in a very society very focused on body image.
+I think in a lot of cases when we’re looking at famous faces and celebrities, it is a bit normalised.
+We’re still in a society very focused on body image.
 And there is a lot of pressure to look a certain way.

 And in an interview, Ed Sheeran once said that he used to binge on junk food until he vomited.